meshtastic/firmware/docs/README.md

 [![Download at https://play.google.com/store/apps/details?id=com.geeksville.mesh](https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png)](https://play.google.com/store/apps/details?id=com.geeksville.mesh&referrer=utm_source%3Dhomepage%26anid%3Dadmob)

 If you would like to join our super bleeding-edge alpha test group for this app, we'd love to have you.
 Three steps:

 1. Join [this Google group](https://groups.google.com/forum/#!forum/meshtastic-alpha-testers) with the account you use in Google Play.
 2. Go to this [URL](https://play.google.com/apps/testing/com.geeksville.mesh) to opt-in to the alpha test.
 3. If you encounter any problems or have questions, post in our gitter chat and we'll help.

-If you'd like to help with development, the source code for the Android app is [here](https://github.com/geeksville/Meshtastic-Android).
+If you'd like to help with development, the source code is [on github](https://github.com/geeksville/Meshtastic-Android).

 ## Supported hardware
 We currently support two brands of radios.
 The [TTGO T-Beam](https://www.aliexpress.com/item/4000119152086.html) and the [Heltec LoRa 32](https://heltec.org/project/wifi-lora-32/).
 Most users should buy the T-Beam and a 18650 battery (total cost less than $35).
 Make